Owerre/Anomaly-Detection/README.md

 - Elliptic Envelope.

 In the real-world unsupervised problems, the business have to validate the predicted results due to absence of ground truth.
-However, in the present problem the predicted labels were validated with the true labels and the results below show that the unsupervised models predicted so many fasle positives.
+However, in the present problem the predicted labels were validated with the true labels and the results below show that the unsupervised models predicted so many false positives.

 ![fig](Network-intrusion/image/unsup.png)